davidjeddy/learning_ruby/NOTES.md

 ### Basic Types

-- The basic types in Ruby are Numeric (subtypes include Fixnum, Integer, and Float), String, Array, Hash, Object, Symbol, Range, and RegExp.
+- The basic types in Ruby are Numeric (subtypes include Fixnum, Integer, and Float), String, Array, Hash, Obect, Symbol, Range, and RegExp.

--  Ruby, everything you manipulate is an object, and the results of those manipulations are themselves objects.
+-  Ruby, everything you manipulate is an obect, and the results of those manipulations are themselves obects.
 There are no primitives or data-types.

 ### Methods

-- Every method needs an object.
+- Every method needs an obect.

 - We do not declare the return type; a method returns the value of the last statement executed in the method.